Jaxzynnice/Duotone-Photo-Editor/README.md

 1. Open the application in your web browser
 2. Click the upload area or drag and drop an image file
-3. Select your desired effect from the preview cards
+3. Swipe left/right on the preview image to switch between effects
 4. Adjust the intensity using the slider or input field
-5. Toggle filters or reverse colors as needed
+5. Toggle classic colors or reverse colors as needed
 6. Download your edited image or share it directly

 ## Technical Details